 Now, let’s talk about which types of hay exist, the main characteristics of each kind of hay and which one to choose for your guinea pigs!

-Timothy Hay is widely known as being an excellent, high-quality type of hay, one that is readily available as it is incredibly popular because of its delicate flavor and sweet, pleasant aroma.
-When choosing Timothy Hay, look for a nice green color.
+Timothy hay is widely known as being an excellent, high-quality type of hay, one that is readily available as it is incredibly popular because of its delicate flavor and sweet, pleasant aroma.
+When choosing Timothy hay, look for a nice green color.
 It should smell sweet and feel dry – not thick like straw with a musty, moldy odor.
-Timothy Hay comes in three varieties, or types of ‘cuts.’
-The Oxbow variety is my usual go-to for my guinea Muffy.
+Timothy hay comes in three varieties, or types of ‘cuts.’
+The Oxbow variety is my usual go-to for my guineas.

 - 1st Cut Timothy – With a high fiber content and a low fat and protein content, this high in stem, low in leaf cut is ideal for animals who need to lose weight, have teeth that need to be worn down, or chronic GI issues.